Defining Projects and Programs

 Under the enhanced definition proposed in this section, a project can only exist if its stakeholder community agrees.
 The outcome to be expected from bringing the stakeholder community directly into the project management processes, is to ensure more projects deliver to their full potential to the benefit of their host organizations and the community.

 PP: Project Fact or Fiction.
-Constructing an unambiguous definition the definition of the terms 'project', 'project manager', and 'project management': Project: A temporary organisation established to accomplish an objective, under the leadership of a person (or people) nominated to fulfil the role of project manager.
+Constructing an unambiguous definition the definition of the terms 'project', 'project manager', and 'project management': Project: A temporary organization established to accomplish an objective, under the leadership of a person (or people) nominated to fulfil the role of project manager.
 And the reasons why this is important.

 Blg: Understanding the Iron Triangle and Projects.
 While the iron triangle has been consigned to history, the original concepts behind the project management triangle, provide a useful framework for defining a project, and separating project management from general management.